kstenerud/dogma/v1/dogma_v1.md

 If allowed characters in a grammar cannot be 1:1 converted between the [document character set](#document-header) and the character sets listed in the [`charsets` header line](#standard-headers), then the conversion method(s) must be specified elsewhere (which is beyond the scope of this specification).

-**Note**: When listing character sets, it's customary to use all lowercase.
+**Note**: [Character set names](https://www.iana.org/assignments/character-sets/character-sets.xhtml) are case-insensitive, but it's customary to use all lowercase.

 ### Bit Ordering